Ella's Wool Blog

 So, how do you dress your baby to be comfy and warm all winter long?
 We've put together an infographic that shows you how.

 Did you for example know that the neck and upper back is the perfect place to feel if your baby is too warm or too cold?
 Or that tight layers will work against you?
 A tight top layer will squeeze the pockets of warm air out from the inner layers, and make it harder to stay warm.
+Prevent it by using base layers in soft merino wool.
+GET IT HERE.

 Below you can see the full infographic, and learn when to put which pieces of clothing on your little one too keep her comfy and happy.